josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 *Content projection* is a way to import HTML content from outside the component and insert that content  into the component's template in a designated spot.
 Identify content projection in a template by looking for the following constructs.

-*   HTML between component element tags
+*   HTML between component elements
-*   The presence of `<ng-content>` tags in the component's template
+*   The presence of `ng-content` elements in the component's template

 <div class="alert is-helpful">